 Are you contemplating moving to Bali and decided Canggu might be a good location for you?
-Then this guide will tell you all about getting set up in Bali in general, the cost of living and some tips you might find useful for your stay in Canggu.
+In this guide you will be able to read all about getting set up in Bali, the cost of living and some practical tips you might find useful for your stay in Canggu.

 When arriving to Denpasar, just visit the VOA desk and pay the fee of around $35, get the paper (on the image with the passports) and continue going through the security.